 Megan’s high-profile victories inside and outside the courtroom have cemented her reputation as a top defamation lawyer in the United States and have made her a go-to counselor for public companies, buzzy startups, billionaires, and other prominent figures.
 “If you find yourself in the unenviable position of being targeted with defamatory attacks, you want Megan in your corner fighting back,” said in-house counsel for one Fortune 500 company.
 She is “among the very best” and is “an aggressive top-tier litigator” whose “expertise in defamation law is unsurpassed.”

-While many of her courtroom wins are highly publicized, Megan has also racked up countless behind-the-scenes victories by helping her clients stay out of the headlines: she has killed false stories before they were published and has secured retractions and corrections from various media outlets including The New York Times, The Guardian, The Hill, Politico and the Daily Mail. “[S]he has the skill and the expertise to get results that others can’t,” said the Quilliam Foundation’s founder and chairman Maajid Nawaz.
+While many of her courtroom wins are highly publicized, Megan has also racked up countless behind-the-scenes victories by helping her clients stay out of the headlines: she has killed false stories before they were published and has secured retractions and corrections from various media outlets including The New York Times, The Guardian, The Hill, Politico and the Daily Mail. “[S]he has the skill and the expertise to get results that others can’t,” said the Quilliam Foundation’s chairman Maajid Nawaz.

 After beginning her career at Kirkland & Ellis where she worked on multi-billion-dollar transactions, securities litigation, complex commercial litigation, and defamation matters for corporate clients, Megan left Kirkland with Tom Clare and Libby Locke to launch Clare Locke LLP in 2014.
 Since then, their DC-area firm has more than tripled in size, has notched big wins in courts across the country, has won the National Law Journal’s Elite Trial Lawyers Award for Sports, Entertainment, and Media Law in 2019 and 2020, and has become recognized as the best plaintiff-side defamation law firm in the United States.